-The construction industry is filled with job opportunities and growth, for a range of careers and roles.
-With an expected growth of 2.4% and 1,263,900 construction jobs in Australia by 2025, becoming a contract administrator or project coordinator will set you up to be in two of the most highly sought-after construction jobs now, and in the coming years.
+The construction industry is filled with job and growth opportunities for a range of careers and roles.
+With an expected growth of 5.8% and 1,388,500 construction jobs in Australia by 2026, becoming a contract administrator or project manager will set you up to be in two of the most highly sought-after construction jobs now and in the coming years.

 What does a contract administrator do?

-Contract administrators can travel too – if they are working with subcontractors they may travel out to each site to negotiate, oversee worksites to ensure they are meeting contract obligations, and work with a team right up until project completion.
+Contract administrators can travel too – they may travel out to each site to negotiate with subcontractors, oversee worksites to ensure they are meeting contract obligations, and work with a team right up until project completion.

 Skills required for contract administration